n8n Cloud vs self-hosted: which should I choose for GDPR/compliance and data residency requirements?

 Steps:

-Short Answer: n8n Cloud gives you strong security and EU data residency with lower operational overhead, while self-hosted gives you maximum control over infrastructure, network boundaries, and data flows—but you own the operations.
+Short Answer: n8n Cloud gives you EU hosting in Frankfurt with managed security and governance; self-hosted gives you complete control over location, infrastructure, and integration with your own compliance stack.

 Expanded Explanation: